asem-berkalieva/asem-berkalieva.github.io/index.md

 ## Other Experiences

-### Master's Thesis: Life Expectancy
+### Master's Research Thesis: Life Expectancy

-My MA thesis investigated gaps in life expectancy between Black and White US residents, accounting for Hispanic ethnicity.
+My thesis investigated gaps in life expectancy between Black and White US residents, accounting for Hispanic ethnicity.
 In particular, I focused on the contribution of three causes of death: opioid overdose, intentional self-harm, and homicide, with aims to identify state policies that may promote greater equity and reduce health disparities by race and ethnicity.
 Please check back here once my work becomes publicly available!

 ### Internship in Health Technology

-I spent last summer interning at Catalia Health, a patient care management company in San Francisco.
+I spent last summer interning at <a href="https://www.cataliahealth.com/">Catalia Health</a>, a patient care management company in San Francisco.
 While I was lucky enough to work on a few projects, I focused on better understanding patterns in patient engagement/behavior.
 In addition to strengthening my knowledge in data analysis and programming, the opportunity gave me a better understanding of how the healthcare industry works, what it means to work cross-functionally at a fast-paced company, and how to balance collaboration with independence.

 ____